Spike Lee: 1990–1999: Established director

-2000s
+2000–2014: Studio films and fluctuations

-In 2002, Lee directed 25th Hour starring Edward Norton, and Philip Seymour Hoffman which opened to positive reviews, with several critics since having named it one of the best films of its decade.
+In 2000, Lee directed Bamboozled (2000), a satire about a modern televised minstrel show.
+He followed this with 25th Hour (2002) starring Edward Norton and Philip Seymour Hoffman which opened to positive reviews, with several critics since having named it one of the best films of its decade.
 Film critic Roger Ebert added the film to his "Great Movies" list on December 16, 2009.
 A. O. Scott, Richard Roeper and Roger Ebert all put it on their "best films of the decade" lists.
 It was later named the 26th greatest film since 2000 in a BBC poll of 177 critics.
 The film was also a financial success earning almost $24 million against a $5 million budget.
+He followed 25th Hour with She Hate Me (2004), which received negative reviews.

-In 2006, Lee directed Inside Man starring Denzel Washington, Jodie Foster, and Clive Owen, Chiwetel Ejiofor, Willem Dafoe and Christopher Plummer.
+In 2006, Lee directed Inside Man starring Denzel Washington, Jodie Foster, Clive Owen, Chiwetel Ejiofor, Willem Dafoe and Christopher Plummer.
 The film was an unusual film for Lee considering it was a studio heist thriller.
 The film was a critical and financial success earning $186 million off a $45 million budget.
 Empire gave the film four stars out of five, concluding, "It's certainly a Spike Lee film, but no Spike Lee Joint.
 Still, he's delivered a pacy, vigorous and frequently masterful take on a well-worn genre.
 Thanks to some slick lens work and a cast on cracking form, Lee proves (perhaps above all to himself?) that playing it straight is not always a bad thing."

 On May 2, 2007, the 50th San Francisco International Film Festival honored Spike Lee with the San Francisco Film Society's Directing Award.
 In 2008, he received the Wexner Prize.
-In 2013, he won The Dorothy and Lillian Gish Prize, one of the richest prizes in the American arts worth $300,000.
+The same year, Lee directed the World War II drama Miracle at St. Anna.